Abzraja/cryptocurrency-dashboard/README.md

 We opted for four visualisations, as we felt this better conveyed the 'story' and informed our users on the cryptocurrencies used.
 Whilst a racing bar chart was considered, we felt this required a larger range of cryptos to 'race' in order for it to be compelling and not a slower way of displaying information easily shown on a line plot.

-In future itterations of this project, we would focus on a wider range of cryptocurrencies, as our limit of five cryptos did not affect workload.
-In addition, we would look at potential encorpating a bot to handle requests for improved user functionality.
+In future iterations of this project, we would focus on a wider range of cryptocurrencies, as our limit of five cryptos did not affect workload.
+In addition, we would look at potential incorporating a bot to handle requests for improved user functionality.